gisclient/branch-3.2/README.md

 GisClient is a platform for publishing spatial data.

-This branch is actively mantained.
+This branch is no longer mantained.